delight-im/ShortURL/README.md

  * `3141592` <=> `vJST`
  * `123456789` <=> `pgK8p`

+## Number range

+All numbers from 1 to 2,147,483,647 inclusively can be safely encoded and decoded again in all implementations.

 ## Contributing

 All contributions are welcome!
 If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.